-The National Basketball Association (NBA) And The International Basketball Federation (FIBA) To Host First Basketball Without Borders Camp In East Africa
+The National Basketball Association (NBA) and the International Basketball Federation (FIBA) to Host First Basketball Without Borders Camp in East Africa

-The National Basketball Association (NBA) ( ) and the International Basketball Federation (FIBA) today announced that the 21st Basketball Without Borders (BWB) Africa camp will be held at Petit Stade in Kigali, Rwanda, from Saturday, August 23 – Tuesday, August 26, marking the first time that the NBA and FIBA's global basketball development and community outreach program will be held in East Africa after previous editions in Angola, Egypt, Senegal and South Africa.
+(MENAFN- News.Africa-Wire) JOHANNESBURG, South Africa, August 11, 2025/ -- The National Basketball Association (NBA) () and the International Basketball Federation (FIBA) today announced that the 21st Basketball Without Borders (BWB) Africa camp will be held at Petit Stade in Kigali, Rwanda, from Saturday, August 23 – Tuesday, August 26, marking the first time that the NBA and FI’A’s global basketball development and community outreach program will be held in East Africa after previous editions in Angola, Egypt, Senegal and South Africa.

-“Basketball Without Borders Africa continues to provide a platform for top young players from across the continent to continue their development and reach the highest levels of the game,” said NBA Africa CEO Clare Akamanzi.
-“We look forward to bringing this year's camp to East Africa at a time when there is incredible momentum around the game in the region.”

-“Basketball Without Borders plays a pivotal role in the region's basketball development, providing top young talent with access to elite coaching and valuable growth opportunities,” said FIBA Head of Players Unit, Kimberley Gaucher.
-“Hosting this edition in Rwanda is particularly significant, as the country has established a strong footprint in African basketball over recent years, having hosted a FIBA Women's Basketball World Cup 2026 Pre-Qualifying tournament last year, celebrated four Basketball Africa League Playoffs and Finals from 2021-2024, and also as host for both the boys' and girls' FIBA U-16 AfroBasket tournaments and a Regional Youth Camp this year, further underscoring its growing prominence on the continent.”
+“Basketball Without Borders plays a pivotal ’ole in the region’s basketball development, providing top young talent with access to elite coaching and valuable g”owth opportunities,” said FIBA Head of Players Un t“ Kimberley Gaucher.
+“Hosting this edition in Rwanda is particularly significant, as the country has established a strong footprint in African basketball over recent years, h’ving hosted a FIBA Women’s Basketball World Cup 2026 Pre-Qualifying tournament last year, celebrated four Basketball Africa League Playoffs and Finals from 2021-2024, and als’ as host f’r both the boys’ and girls’ FIBA U-16 AfroBasket tournaments and a Regional Youth Camp this year, further underscoring its growi”g prominence on the continent.”

 BWB Africa 2025 will be supported by Nike, a global partner of BWB since 2002, which will outfit participants with Nike apparel and footwear.